Exodus 8

 Introduction

-Exodus 8 continues the escalating confrontation between the LORD and Pharaoh by narrating three plagues in succession: frogs, gnats, and swarms.
-Each plague reveals something new about the nature of this conflict.
-The frog plague demonstrates that Pharaoh can be driven to bargain but not to genuine repentance — the moment relief comes, his promises evaporate.
-The gnats plague marks the first time Egypt's magicians fail to replicate a sign, prompting their remarkable confession: "This is the finger of God."
-And the plague of swarms introduces for the first time the theological principle of distinction — God separates his people in Goshen from the Egyptians, demonstrating that the plagues are not random natural disasters but targeted acts of divine judgment.
+Exodus 8 continues the confrontation between the LORD and Pharaoh with three plagues in succession: frogs, gnats, and swarms.
+Each plague brings the conflict into sharper focus.
+The plague of frogs shows that Pharaoh can be pressed into negotiation but not into repentance; once relief comes, his promises vanish.
+The plague of gnats marks the first time Egypt's magicians cannot reproduce a sign, leading them to admit, "This is the finger of God."
+The plague of swarms introduces a further principle: God distinguishes his people in Goshen from the Egyptians, showing that the plagues are not random disasters but acts of divine judgment.

-The chapter reveals a pattern that will repeat throughout the plague narrative: divine warning, Pharaoh's refusal, the plague's execution, Pharaoh's apparent relenting, and then Pharaoh's heart hardening once the pressure is removed.
-Two different Hebrew verbs describe the hardening in this chapter — הִכְבִּיד ("made heavy," vv.
+The chapter also establishes a pattern that recurs throughout the plague narrative: divine warning, Pharaoh's refusal, the plague itself, Pharaoh's apparent yielding, and then the hardening of his heart once the pressure is removed.
+Two Hebrew verbs describe that hardening here — הִכְבִּיד ("made heavy," vv.
 15, 32) and חָזַק ("was strong/firm," v.
-19) — and in every instance here, it is Pharaoh himself who hardens his own heart, not God hardening it for him.
-That shift will come later.
-Moses also shows increasing boldness in his dealings with Pharaoh, offering him the honor of choosing when the frogs will cease (v.
-9) and directly accusing him of deception (v.
+19) — and in each case Pharaoh is responsible; the text does not attribute the hardening to God until later.
+Moses also speaks with growing boldness, giving Pharaoh the choice of when the frogs will cease (v.
+9) and openly accusing him of deceit (v.
 29).
-The chapter sets the stage for the escalating severity that will culminate in the death of the firstborn.
+The chapter prepares for the greater severity that will culminate in the death of the firstborn.

 The Second Plague: Frogs (vv.
 1-15)